 To read more about IFTA Best practices, check out the official IFTA page: https://www.iftach.org/committee/ac/AC%20BEST%20PRACTICES%20GUIDE%20-%20FINAL%204-13-18.pdf

-Ok, so you know what IFTA is and how and why you have to apply for it.
+If you know what IFTA is and how and why you have to apply for it.
 However, how do you go about this?
 How do you report it?
-In addition, what is the easiest, most cost efficient way to gather data to calculate it?
+In addition, what is the easiest, most cost-efficient way to gather data to calculate it?
 That is where TMS Digital IFTA Manager Software comes in.

 The icing on the cake?
-IFTA Manager is hosted on secure servers, located here in the United States.
+IFTA Manager is hosted on secure servers and is located here in the United States.
 These servers are backed up and protected from malware and viruses.
-You have 24/7 IT support, and quick response times from your software technicians.
+You have 24/7 IT support and quick response times from your software technicians.

 Contact us today for a free demo!